-Judge: Ohio can’t stop nuclear bailout money from being paid
+Judge: Energy company can continue donations to lawmakers

-COLUMBUS, Ohio (AP) — Ohio’s attorney general can’t block the state’s nuclear plants from collecting fees on electricity bills even though the law that authorized the bailout money is at the center of a $60 million federal bribery probe, a judge ruled Friday.
+COLUMBUS, Ohio (AP) — An effort by Ohio’s attorney general to block an energy company and its affiliated entities from donating to lawmakers is an infringement of First Amendment rights, a judge ruled Friday.

-A Franklin County judge denied Attorney General Dave Yost’s attempt to stop Energy Harbor from receiving payments to the company’s two nuclear plants near Cleveland and Toledo that were bailed out through the now-tainted legislation.
+A Franklin County judge denied Attorney General Dave Yost’s attempt to stop campaign contributions to Ohio lawmakers from First Energy while the House is considering a repeal of a $1.3 billion bailout of two nuclear plants formerly owned by the company’s subsidiary.

-The bailout is funded by a fee that will be added to every electricity bill in the state starting Jan.
-1 — directing over $150 million a year, through 2026, to the two nuclear plants.

-Energy Harbor is the former FirstEnergy Solutions, a onetime subsidiary of FirstEnergy Corp.
-The company said in a statement last week that the state’s lawsuit “unjustly targets the company for lawfully participating in the political process and advocating for policy that is consistent with our interests.”

-The lawsuit also sought to freeze the assets of former House Speaker Larry Householder’s $1 million campaign fund and dissolve the dark money groups involved in the bribery scheme.
+The lawsuit sought to freeze the assets of former House Speaker Larry Householder’s $1 million campaign fund and dissolve the dark money groups involved in the bribery scheme.

 But Franklin County Common Pleas Court Judge Chris Brown noted in his ruling that blocking donations and other speech would be an infringement of the companies’ and individuals’ First Amendment rights.

-Note: This story has been corrected to show the judge’s ruling Friday denied only the attorney general’s attempt to block campaign contributions from certain energy companies to lawmakers as they consider a repeal of a $1.3 billion bailout of two Ohio nuclear plants.